malkhamis-panw/gaia/doc/README.md

 ## Namespace

-Most of the resources in Segment Console live in a namespace.
+Most of the resources in Microsegmentation Console live in a namespace.
 When you issue a command, in addition to your JWT, you must pass the `X-Namespace` HTTP header.
-This will tell the system which namespace the request is targeting and what API authorizations to apply.
+This tells Microsegmentation Console which namespace the request is targeting and what API authorizations to apply.

 Note that the API authorization associated with your JWT claims will depend on the namespace you target.